ethereum/pm/All Core Devs Meetings/Meeting 74.md

 - [Ethereum Magicians Thread](https://ethereum-magicians.org/t/eip-663-unlimited-swap-and-dup-instructions/3346)

-**Alex Beregszaszi:** My understaning of the Blessed status: it's a green-lighting of the idea in general.
-It doesn't mean anything more.
-Under that definition, 663 I say is Blessed.

-There were some options, and the resolution of that discussion was that it depends on account versioning.

-**Greg:** Has it made it through last call on Magicians?
-I don't see that it's our concern until it has completed that process.

-**Alex Beregszaszi:** My understanding is the Champions and contributors are approved to begin work.

-**Piper Merriam:** Blessed would mean there is no Veto from the Core Devs.

-**Hudson Jameson:** Blessed is the first gate.

-**Greg:** Core Devs can do that in the last call process, removing it from the workload of our calls.

-**James Hancock:** From the community, there are questions in EIPs on their worth to begin work on.
-Blessing can be just an approval for the community to begin work on an EIP.

-**Greg:** If you care about something, you'll put the work in it.
-If you need to push it to our level, fine, but in most cases I don't think we need to.

-**Hudson Jameson:** If someone proposes a core EIP to delete all ERC20 tokens, we want to prevent that.

 **Greg:** I don't think SWAP DUP should be here without basic decisions on the Spec.
 I don't consider it blessed, but there's not large mountain of work needed.

 **Alex Beregszaszi:** Blessed means no objection from Core Devs for the idea.
-Blessed doesn't mean Client developers must work on it.
-But the proposers of the idea must work on it for it to continue.
 I don't believe any of the Core Devs objected on the idea.

 **Greg:** Ok.
 I still don't think an EIP should come to us without consensus in other discussion that it is a design which will work.
 It looked to me that it wasn't ready, and there was disagreement among the community, including some Core Devs.